 1. The staging area for the start of the event will be upriver from the Village of Clayton, near Bartlett Point.

 2. Boats will be released by radio in their assigned groups at a time after being cleared by a Marshall.

 3. No boat is to pass the Pace Boat/Safety Boat until after the end of the 30 MPH zone.
 Passing the Pace Boat in a designated slow zone is grounds for immediate disqualification.

 4. The start of the event will be 30 MPH from designated start spot just downriver of Bartlett Point, past the village of Clayton, to a spot likely equal to the head of Round Island.
 At this point, we will have the Clayton Fireboat spraying a stream of water in the air to signal boats may accelerate to 60 MPH as they pass.
 There will be marshal boats clearing the area prior to the start.

 6. Upon arrival near Cape Vincent, boats will, of course, decelerate as they get to the 2 marshal boats and pass the Village dock in single file.
 Boats will be held inside of the break wall in Cape Vincent until all have arrived, thus almost eliminating oncoming traffic.
 There will not be a card picked up in Cape Vincent for safety reasons.

 7. Boats will be restarted in the same fashion leaving Cape Vincent.
 Boats will be released by radio in their assigned groups after being cleared by a Marshall, on command by an event official.

-8. As boats return downriver passing by Carlton Island, they will again slow down as they approach Bartlett Point, passing once again by Clayton.
-This area has been designated as a maximum 50 MPH zone.
+8. As boats return downriver passing by Carlton Island, they will again slow down as they approach Bartlett Point, proceeding to the Antique Boat Museum in Clayton where the lunch stop will be held.